zerasul/mdbook_en/12TileSets/TileSets.md

 To do this, simply in our game, use this command, and select the _.tmx_ file, it will automatically generate an .h file.

-For more information on how to import Tmx files, using Genesis Code, see the Genesis Code documentation.
+For more information on how to import Tmx files, using Genesis Code, see the _Genesis Code_ documentation.

-We can also obtain the information by hand; to do so, we can open the TMX file with a text editor and obtain the information (only if the information is as CSV [^56] and uncompressed).
+We can also obtain the information manually; to do so, we can open the TMX file with a text editor and obtain the information (only if the information is as CSV [^56] and uncompressed).

 [^56]: CSV (Comma Separated Values); file format that stores each data separated by ",".